Sinux1/bidripper-site/README.md

 When installing the AWS CLI above, a default profile was made.
 Select 'AWS Profile', then select 'Default'

 Amplify will then initialize, build, and deploy the project.
 Upon completion it will execute `npm start` to start the React site locally (localhost:3000).
 At this point, press `<ctrl-c>` to stop it.
 We need to define the forecast bucket in the bidrippergetbidfunction parameters.json file.

+## Edit Fucntion Parameters

+Open __amplify/backend/function/bidrippergetbidfunction/parameters.json__.
+There is a key value pare __"forecastbucket" : "somebuckethere"__.
+Replace __"somebuckethere"__ with the name of the foreacst bucket provided after deploying the bidripper-ml SAM application.
+If you have not built and deployed the bidripper-ml application, please stop and follow the instructions found [here](https://github.com/Sinux1/bidripper-ml).

+## Deploy

+With the appropriate changes to __amplify/backend/function/bidrippergetbidfunction/parameters.json__ you can now deploy the application.
+`amplify status` will display the changes to be made.
+`amplify push -y` will push the application into the AWS cloud.
+Be aware that until the initial training from the bidripper-ml component is complete the site will return an error and suggest the user return later.